 - After the campaign ended, the sales of my books did dip, but only briefly, and sales eventually returned to 100 per day — which is still almost five times the original sales.

 - My very latest new release went straight to #1.

-- I’ve now sold 100,000 ebooks and paperbacks, the months since the campaign being the best ever.
+- I’ve now sold 100,000 ebooks and paperbacks, and the months since the campaign have been the strongest ever.